briandunnington/briandunnington.github.com/_posts/azure_functions_route_priority.md

         }
     }

-To hide the ugly delay loop and reflection bits, I created a small extension method so you can just use this one line instead:
+To hide the complexity and reflection bits, I created a small extension method so you can just use this one line instead:

     builder.AddRoutePriority();